 Making Statements That Could Hurt Your Case

 If you are a compassionate person, you are likely to exit your vehicle and ask if everyone is okay, even if the accident isn’t your fault.
 What you need to keep from doing is apologizing.
 An apology makes it seem like you are blaming yourself for the accident, even if that isn’t your intention.
 This simple statement could be used later to try to prove that you were partly at fault for the accident.

 Following the accident, the insurance company representative will contact you to take a statement.
 This statement will usually be recorded.
 Be very careful not to admit guilt.
 In fact, it is best to seek guidance from an experienced Atlanta car injury attorney before you talk to the insurance company.

 Not Getting Help from an Atlanta Car Accident Attorney

 Personal injury cases can be complicated and confusing.
 You may get less than what you deserve, or your claim could be denied completely if you make any errors along the way.
 Prevent problems from happening and get the money you deserve for the injuries you sustained with help from an experienced Atlanta car accident attorney.
-Call The Bader Law Firm to find out how we can help you avoid the pitfalls in your personal injury case.
+Call Bader Scott Injury Lawyers to find out how we can help you avoid the pitfalls in your personal injury case.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.